This is a preview of the content in our French Food Decoder app. Get the app to:

 Originally it was made for the days of the dead, or Feretralia, celebrated in Toulouse in March: families would head down what is now Rue du Feretra to the necropolis to offer the cakes to their deceased loved ones.

 It became a popular dessert in later centuries, one that stayed fresh over several days.
-It fell out of fashion in the 20th century and was nearly completely forgotten when a local newspaper suggested it be revived with a festival to celebrate Toulouse’s traditions, the Grand Fénétra, which takes place the last weekend in June.
+It fell out of fashion in the 20th century and was nearly completely forgotten when a local newspaper suggested it be revived with a festival to celebrate Toulouse’s traditions, the Grand Fénétra, which takes place the last weekend in June or early in July.

 Desserts